mimuw-kotlin/project-robert/README.md

 - room management
 - user status

+## TODO

+- switch between "Log in" and "Log out" menu options

 ## Plan
 In the first part we're going to implement the basics: user authentication, message sync and room management.